zinuhe/golang-consuming-restapi/README.md

 # golang-consuming-restapi
-Simple exampe of cimsuming a RESTful API
+Simple example of consuming a RESTful API

 <br><br>
 The simplest example